leonawicz/memery/cran-comments.md

 This is an update release.

-* CRAN-related fixes: fix exampels and unit tests where graphics device not available.
+* CRAN-related fixes: fixes remaining "additional issues" that don't show up on Win Builder.